-When the eighth-generation Hilux went on sale in 2016, it wasn’t well received in its biggest market of Thailand.
+When the eighth-generation Hilux went on sale in 2016, it wasn’t well-received in its biggest market of Thailand.
 Many leading publications in the country criticised the design for being ‘too modest’ which led to a facelift just 12 months after its initial launch.

-Now, Toyota Europe has confirmed that the redesigned model will also be coming to our shores in Invincible X form.
+Toyota GB confirmed that the redesigned model would also be coming to our shores at the Commercial Vehicle Show in April.
 The new design consists of a more prominent grille, a restyled bumper and a vertical cluster for the fog lights, although the headlights and LED daytime running lights carried over from the current Hilux.
-Inside, there is a completely new dashboard and instrument panel.
+Inside, the dashboard and specification remain identical to the current model.

 Elsewhere, it’s business as usual for the Toyota Hilux.
-The same 2.4-litre engine (hooked to either a six-speed manual or six-speed automatic) remains as the sole powerplant option which can develop up to 150hp and 400Nm, although there are rumours of the larger 2.8-litre engine – available in all of the other markets outside Europe – coming to Europe too.
+The same 2.4-litre engine (hooked to either a six-speed manual or six-speed automatic) remains as the sole powerplant option which can develop up to 150hp and 400Nm – which is the least powerful in the pickup sector.

 Toyota was keen to quash rumours that the larger 2.8-litre engine – available in all other Hilux markets outside of Europe – would be coming to the UK.
 We tested the 2.8 (codenamed 1GD) in South Africa and, asides from the obvious extra punch, we found it to be a lot more refined.